2000 New York Mets season

 The 2000 New York Mets season was the 39th regular season for the Mets.
-They entered the season as defending National League runner ups, losing to the Atlanta Braves in the 1999 NLCS.
-They went 94–68 and finished 2nd in the NL East, but earned the NL Wild Card.
+They entered the season as defending National League runner ups, losing to the Atlanta Braves in the NLCS.
+They went 94–68 and finished second in the National League East, but earned the NL Wild Card.
 They made it to the World Series where they were defeated by their crosstown rival the New York Yankees.
 They were managed by Bobby Valentine.
 They played home games at Shea Stadium.